AmyKrizanWang/AmyKrizanWang/README.md

 ---

-- 🔭 I’m currently working on leveraging my dev skills
+- 🔭 Digging into the AI world, leveraging dev skills with AI stack, diving in!
 - ⚡ Fun fact: Balancing work and living is tough, but overwhelming - so easy!
 - 🌱 K.I.S.S.
 Continue digging!